CoderDojo-Porirua/CoderDojo-Porirua.github.io/resources/appinventor.md

 The site allows you to create an app in your browser using coding blocks, and then upload that to a phone and watch it run.

-There is a guide to [getting started here](http://appinventor.mit.edu/explore/get-started.html), and [tutorial projects here](http://appinventor.mit.edu/explore/ai2/tutorials.html)
+There is a guide to [getting started here](http://appinventor.mit.edu/explore/get-started.html), and [tutorial projects here](http://appinventor.mit.edu/explore/ai2/tutorials.html) and [here](https://projects.raspberrypi.org/en/coderdojo/app-inventor-for-social-enterprise).

 ## Project Idea